Response or Comment

 What explains this stark dichotomy between the Supreme Court's equal protection jurisprudence in the affirmative action context and the family law context?
 I argue that, after examining the racial politics underlying decisions made by the Court's race conservatives, their approaches to race in public and private realms are not as contradictory as they first appear.

 Roberts, Dorothy E., "Reconciling Equal Protection Law in the Public and in the Family: The Role of Racial Politics" (2014).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1624.

 Civil Rights and Discrimination Commons, Constitutional Law Commons, Family Law Commons, Family, Life Course, and Society Commons, Fourteenth Amendment Commons, Inequality and Stratification Commons, Law and Politics Commons, Law and Race Commons, Law and Society Commons, Supreme Court of the United States Commons